hugcamrom/azteca-cooking-experience/README.md

 ---

-## 🧡 Acknowledgements
+🧡 Acknowledgements

-Thank you to everyone who has supported AZTECA through the years — in-person and now online.
+To my amazing students, guests, and supporters — thank you for making Azteca unforgettable.
 This project is for you.

-**Azteca – to enjoy life!**
+Azteca – to enjoy life!

+---